tdody/RevenueModel/README.md

 # IBM AI Enterprise Workflow Capstone
 Files for the IBM AI Enterprise Workflow Capstone project.

+## Live Version

+A live version of the API can be found on [Heroku] {https://revenue-ml.herokuapp.com/index}

 ## API

 The API contains four tabs: